cvmfs/doc-cvmfs/cpt-details.rst

 unmount, pinned file catalogs are updated with the highest sequence number.
-As a pre-caution against a cache that is blocked by pinned catalogs, all catalogs except the root catalog are unpinned when the volume of pinned catalogs exceeds of the overall cache volume.
+As a pre-caution against a cache that is blocked by pinned catalogs, all catalogs except the root catalog are unpinned when the volume of pinned catalogs exceeds the overall cache volume.

 The cache catalog can be re-constructed from scratch on mount.
 Re-constructing the cache catalog is necessary when the managed cache is